 Teacher of Maths

-Karl Sherlock is the newest addition to the mathematics department and is very much looking forward to the next step and challenge in his established teaching career.
+Karl Sherlock is a recent recruit to the mathematics department and is very much looking forward to the next step and challenge in his established teaching career.
 Karl moved to East London from Ireland in 2007 where he achieved a 1st class honours grade in his PGCE in Education in mathematics from the National University of Ireland, Galway.
 He has taught mathematics across key stages 3-5 and he relishes the opportunity his vocation affords him to change the lives of young people for the better.

 Karl has been an assistant curriculum leader in mathematics and has a wealth of pastoral experience.
 Before qualifying as a mathematics teacher, Karl also lived in Germany for over four years and worked as a project manager for a software company in Ireland.
 He has the enthusiasm, skills and experience which he can bring to bear his new role.
 He recognises the importance of mathematics in opening the door to a wide variety of career paths.